1. The Science Museum

-The museum's collection is arranged into four galleries: the red zone (whose exhibits include 'earth lab', 'restless surface' and 'from the beginning'), the green zone (which includes displays on birds, creepy crawlies and minerals), the blue zone (which houses dinosaurs, reptiles, fishes and mammals) and the orange zone (where the wildlife garden and new Darwin centre are located).
+The museum's collection is arranged into four galleries: the red zone (whose exhibits include 'volcanos and earthquakes', 'restless surface' and 'from the beginning'), the green zone (which includes displays on birds, creepy crawlies and minerals), the blue zone (which houses dinosaurs, reptiles, fishes and mammals) and the orange zone (where the wildlife garden and the recently added Darwin centre are located).

 Move aside Dippy!

-The museum is currently undergoing significant renovation works, which have seen the 105-foot long replica Diplodocus skeleton in the main hall replaced by a 4.5-tonne, 126 year-old skeleton of a blue whale (pictured).
+When the museum underwent significant renovation works, the 105-foot long replica Diplodocus skeleton in the main hall was replaced by a 4.5-tonne, 126 year-old skeleton of a blue whale (pictured).

-The reason for the change is to emphasise conservation: blue whale numbers plummeted to a few hundred in the 1960s, but have now recovered to about 20,000.
+The reason for the change was to emphasise conservation: blue whale numbers plummeted to a few hundred in the 1960s, but have now recovered to about 20,000.